WilliamCallan-Collins/Collins_Instructions/README.md

 ## Creating a GitHub Account

-1. Go to github.com and select "Sign Up".
+1. Go to github.com and `click` "Sign Up" button.
 Create an account with the username: [first name][last name]-Collins (e.g. mine is WilliamCallan-Collins).

 ## Setting up Git on your machine